-(a) An appeal of a polling site closure may only be made for polling site closures in a preferential primary or general election under A.C.A. § 7-5-101(d)(4).

-(b) A vote center is a location selected by the CBEC where votes are cast and is within the definition of a polling site under A.C.A. § 7-1-101(28) and is subject to appeal under this rule.

-(c) Changes made to early voting locations in a county are not subject to review under this rule.

-(d) Under A.C.A. § 7-5-101(d)(4), the SBEC is required to resolve any appeal no less than 30 days prior to an election; therefore, emergency polling site changes are not subject to review by the SBEC.
+- (a) An appeal of a polling site closure may only be made for polling site closures in a preferential primary or general election under A.C.A. § 7-5-101(d)(4). - (b) A vote center is a location selected by the CBEC where votes are cast and is within the definition of a polling site under A.C.A. § 7-1-101(28) and is subject to appeal under this rule. - (c) Changes made to early voting locations in a county are not subject to review under this rule. - (d) Under A.C.A. § 7-5-101(d)(4), the SBEC State Board of Election Commissioners is required to resolve any appeal no less than 30 days prior to an election; therefore, emergency polling site changes are not subject to review by the SBEC State Board of Election Commissioners.